MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 	 - '2.
 Run Tests'
 	 - '3.
 Pack NuGet'

  - '2.
 Publish NuGet Package' (which in the hindsight I should've called '2.
-CD') and has only one step: 'NuGet Publish'.
+CD') and has one step: 'NuGet Publish'.
 Even though we didn't give this step a name, TeamCity is smart enough to show a name from the Runner type.
 That's why I didn't give this step any name.
 Still not a bad idea to have a name though.

 Hopefully this post provides an easy guide for setting up your TeamCity projects.